-The third Utah Symposium on the Digital Humanities—sponsored by the College of Humanities and Social Sciences and the Merrill-Cazier Library at Utah State University—will be held February 23rd and 24th, 2018, at the Utah State University Eccles Conference Center.
-This event aims to continue the scholarly conversation in Utah and surrounding states about Digital Humanities theories, pedagogy, research, tools, and programs being developed in the region.
+The 3rd Utah Symposium on the Digital Humanities—sponsored by the College of Humanities and Social Sciences and the Merrill-Cazier Library at Utah State University—was held on February 23rd and 24th, 2018, at the Utah State University Eccles Conference Center.
+Digital humanities is the academic discipline that examines how the field of humanities intersects with digital culture and technology.
+This event aimed to continue the scholarly conversation in Utah and surrounding states about digital humanities theories, pedagogy, research, tools, and programs being developed in the region.

 Sponsored by: Utah State University's Merrill-Cazier Library, Utah State University's College of Humanities and Social Sciences, and Utah State University's Department of English